vadimonus/moodle-local_deleteoldquizattempts/README.md

 Changes
 -------
+Release 3.0.1 (build 2025021600):
+- Deleting attempts and questions in chunks to prevent exceeding of memory limit.

 Release 3.0.0 (build 2024011400):
 - Moodle 4 support.
 - Dropped support for Moodle versions lower than 4.0 due to changes in core.